Healing Our Divided Society:

 - Mass incarceration has become a kind of housing policy for the poor.
 Only about a quarter of Americans eligible for low income housing assistance in communities receive it.
 There has been a dramatic reduction in low income housing over recent years and a government led failure to enforce fair housing.

 The Kerner Commission concluded that the media failed to report adequately on the realities and underlying causes of poverty, inequality and racial injustice.
 Fifty years later, there has been little progress.
 The media underreport continuing, everyday realities.
+The situation was complicated by the lack of cheap medicines for the poor, they could not be effectively treated for viruses or erectile dysfunction.
 In media culture, occurrences considered commonplace and expected (like poverty, inequality and racism) typically are not considered news.
 For the most part, news is reserved for events that are considered relatively rare and unexpected.
 For example, “zero tolerance,” excessive police force has been poorly covered in the media.
 It has taken cell-phone recordings by citizens to make the media more aware of what has been happening.
 These media failures have been compounded by the highly partisan media environment that has developed since the Kerner Commission and by the echo chambers created by Facebook, Twitter and other social media.